survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 If you build the application (`npm run build`), you should find *another/index.html*.
 Based on the generated code, you can make the following observations:

-* It is clear how to add more pages to the setup.
+* It's clear how to add more pages to the setup.
 * The generated assets are directly below the build root.
 The pages are an exception as those are handled by `HtmlWebpackPlugin`, but they still point to the assets below the root.
 It would be possible to add more abstraction in the form of *webpack.page.js* and manage the paths by exposing a function that accepts page configuration.
 * Records should be written separately per each page in files of their own.
 Currently, the configuration that writes the last, wins.
 The above solution would allow solving this.
 * Processes like linting and cleaning run twice currently.
 The *Targets* chapter discussed potential solutions to that problem.